Important

 Minimum Exit Passageway Width: This Minimum Exit Passageway Width table allows you to specify the minimum width of the exit passageway.
 It also allows you to define escape route width requirements for different occupant counts.
 It allows to add a new row that consists of the Occupants, total width of the doors, total width of the passageways, minimum width of door and minimum width of passageway.
 Tale values can be imported from an MS-Excel sheet to the table.

-The rule creates issues if there is missing information or if the building model doesn’t fulfill the requirements set in the rule parameters.
-Issues about missing information are created if there is no exit in the exit list, fire compartments are not defined, or travel distances or occupant counts are not defined for all spaces.
-Missing information can usually be fixed in by configuring the rule parameters and fire compartments.
-The rule creates also issues if some spaces that don’t have required number of escape routes or the escape routes don’t fulfill length and capacity requirements.
+The rule creates an issue if information is missing from the model or if the building model doesn’t fulfill the requirements set in the rule parameters.
+Issues on missing information are created if there is no exit in the exit list, fire compartments are not defined, or travel distances or occupant counts are not defined for all spaces.
+Missing information can usually be corrected by configuring the rule parameters and fire compartments.

-Rule tools:
+Rule Tools:

 The tools panel of the rule is designed for visualization of the escape routes.
 The panel consists of visualization controls and a tree model.
 The check boxes turn different visualization components on and off.
 Route and fire compartment colors can be changed by clicking the colored boxes.
 Selected spaces and routes in the tree model are visualized in the 3D view.
 The visualization of routes can be controlled by two combo boxes.
 The first defines the length of the routes and the second defines the number of routes.
 It is also possible to apply the current selection to the tree model.
 It can be done using the button in the tool bar.
 The tool bar also consists of a button for exporting the floor plan image and selected routes to DFX file.